Kanishkverma777/python/README.md

 # python
-this is may repo for learning python language
+this is my repo for learning python language